 And our listening gets worse and worse.
 Neither of us can bear to hear certain truths.

 During one such exchange recently, a sister had to step in and tell us two deafish persons to drop the subject.
 Our conversation was going nowhere.
-Hearing sensitivity had rolled us right into social ineptness.
-Stupidity.
-Craziness.
-Rudeness.
+Being over-sensitive about our hearing had made us socially inept.
+And rude.
+And deaf.